NPalopoli/IDP_Python/README.md

-# Repeat proteins, explained
+# Disordered proteins, explained
-Training material on protein repeats
+Training material on Intrinsically Disordered Proteins (IDPs).

 [![Open Source Love](https://badges.frapsoft.com/os/v2/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badge/)

-This repository generates the corresponding [lesson website](https://idpfun.github.io/repeat-proteins-training/), according to styles and recommentations from
+This repository generates the corresponding [lesson website](https://idpfun.github.io/IDP_lesson_development/), according to styles and recommentations from
 [The Carpentries](https://carpentries.org/).

 ## Overview

-Lesson development for training in Tandem Repeat proteins is based on four simple recommendations [1](https://f1000research.com/articles/6-876/v1).
-We are adopting the Open Source philosophy and policy for developing and maintaning training material to help us in providing clear guidelines on how to annotate repeat proteins.
+Lesson development for training in Intrinsically Disordered Proteins proteins is based on four simple recommendations [1](https://f1000research.com/articles/6-876/v1).
+We are adopting the Open Source philosophy and policy for developing and maintaning training material to help us in providing clear guidelines on how to analyse disordered proteins.
 1. Make source code publicly accessible from day one
 1. Adopt a licence and comply with the licence of third-party dependencies
 1. Define clear and transparent contribution, governance and communication processes